-the officials of the state of Minnesota | 120 miles south of Arica, way not and that they are unadvised of the damaged.
-With the recollections of necessity and propriety of the same. the August disaster frosh in their The petition alleges that by its "wilful and wrongful neglect and refusal" to make application to the state railroad and warehouse commission before proceeding with the preparations for the defendant will deprive the state tent on the Jamestown Exposition vent that scrutiny and publicity con- tified as Burt Haws, a white painter, templated by the law.

-Great Northern railroad this afternoon. be from Chicago.

-"THE MANGER THRONE."

-Beautiful Christmas Cantata Rendered Before Large Audience at St. James Church Last Night.

 A most delightful occasion, and one which attracted a large and appreciative audience, was the splendid rendering by well known local vocalists of the beautiful Christmas cantata "The Manger Throne."
 The cantata was sung last night in St. James Episcopal church, which was filled with music lovers who expressed in admiring words their appreciation of the high class of music rendered.
-"The Manger Throne" tells in simple words, set to harmonious and beautiful music, the story of the birth of Christ It is divided into four parts, with the following sub-titles: "The Annuaciation," with solos by Mr. Holden and Mr. Dushan;"The Vision of the Shepherds.' with duet by Mr. Kart and Mrs. Fenley, and solos by Mr. Krafft and Mrs MacRae; "The Wise Men" with solos by Mr. Fenley and Mrs. Yates; and "Bethlehem," with solos by Mr. Fenley and Miss Barker.
-In each Court Asked to Restrain Defendants part there was splendid choral work. and the harmony of the voices was per-

-Before the fourth part Rev R W. Hogue, rector of St. James made a short, appropriate address with "Music and Harmony," as his subject.
-State and They are Unadvised of the from which strong, practical lescons

-The music was furnished on the organ by Mr. E. H. Munson, the regu-St. Paul, Minn, December 26 -At- lar church organist, and under whose and Mr. John Kneisel

-The singers that took part in the Soprano: Mrs. C. F. MacRae, Mrs. J. W. Yates, Mrs. E. H. Munson, Mrs.

-J. S. Longfellow, Mrs. J D. Edwards.
-Miss Lucy McIntosh Alto: Mrs. J. D. Smith, Mrs. W. A. Shellburne, Mrs. Greene Fenley, Miss Carrie Barker, Miss Belle Anderson.
+"The Manger Throne" tells in simple words, set to harmonious and beautiful music, the story of the birth of Christ It is divided into four parts, with the following sub-titles: "The Annunciation," with solos by Mr. Holden and Mr. Dushan;"The Vision of the Shepherds," with duet by Mr. Karr and Mrs. Fenley, and solos by Mr. Krafft and Mrs MacRae; "The Wise Men" with solos by Mr. Fenley and Mrs. Yates; and "Bethlehem," with solos by Mr. Fenley and Miss Barker.
+In each part there was splendid choral work, and the harmony of the voices was per- Before the fourth part Rev R. W. Hogue, rector of St. James made a short, appropriate address with "Music and Harmony," as his subject, State and They are Unadvised of the from which strong, practical lessons were drawn.
+The music was furnished on the organ by Mr. E. H. Munson, the regu-St. Paul, Minn., December 26.-At- lar church organist, and under whose torney General Young and R. A. direction the Cantata was given, and Stone, assistant attorney general, this on the violins by Mr C. F. MacRae and Mr. John Kneisel The singers that took part in the Soprano: Mrs. C. F. MacRae, Mrs. J. W. Yates, Mrs. E. H. Munson, Mrs. J. S. Longfellow, Mrs. J D. Edwards, Miss Lucy McIntosh Alto: Mrs. J. D. Smith, Mrs. W. A. Shellburne, Mrs. Greene Fenley, Miss Carrie Barker, Miss Belle Anderson.
 Tenors: Mr. Chas.
 Dushan, Mr. Greene Fenley, Mr. H Womersly.
-Bassos: Mr. W. G. W. Krafft, Mr. E. M. Beery, Mr. A S. Holden.

-HOMICIDE N WAKE COUNTY

-Negro Kills His Son-in-Law-Charters Granted-Off on a Hunting Expedi-

-(Special to The Messenger.)
-Raleigh, N. C., December 26. -In Barton's creek township, this courty.
-Squire Rogers, colored, shot and killed his son-in-law, James Prince, with whom he had had trouble for several years.
-Prince has for months been wanted for forcible trespass at Roger's house.
-He went to the house yesterday armed with a large knife, tried to enter and was shot down at the door.
+Bassos: Mr. W. G. W. Krafft, Mr. E. M. Beery, Mr. A S. Holden HOMICIDE N WAKE COUNTY Negro Kills His Son-in-Law-Charters Granted-Off on a Hunting Expedi- (Special to The Messenger.)
+Raleigh, N. C., December 26.--In Barton's creek township, this county, Squire Rogers, colored, shot and killed his son-in-law, James Prince, with whom he had had trouble for several years.
+Prince has for months been wanted for forcible trespass at Rog-The attorney general in his bill of er's house.
+He went to the house yescomplaints, after reciting that the terday armed with a large knife, tried Great Northern is a corporation of the to enter and was shot down at the door.
 His slayer at once notified a magistrate who after hearing, discharged Rogers.
-Charters were granted the Brane Drug Co., North Wilkesboro, to do a wholesale and retail drug business. capital \$25,000; Rocky Mount Pepsi-Bottling Co., capital \$50,000; American Folding Furniture Co., capital \$30,000.
+Charters were granted the Brane Drug Co., North Wilkesboro, to do a wholesale and retail drug business, capital \$25,000; Rocky Mount Pensi-Bottling Co., capital \$50,000: American Folding Furniture Co., capital \$30,000.
 The American Naval Stores Co., of Savannah, domesticates itself in North Carolina.

-Auditor Dixon and Treasurer Lacy, tomorrow with F. B. Arendell, of Raleigh, F. D. Dolling, a prominent cotton mill man and representative-elect from Gaston, and Conductor Moss, of the Southern railway, will go to Carteret Lodge, this side of Moreheni city, to shoot ducks and deer.
-They will be the guests of Mr. Heiwit, superintendent of this great hunting preserve of 20,000 acres and which is
+Auditor Dixon and Treasurer Lacy. tomorrow with F. B. Arendell, of Raleigh, F. D. Dölling, a prominent cotmined to increase the capital stock ton mill man and representative-elect teret Lodge, this side of Morehead dent J. J. Hill who invited all to city, to shoot ducks and deer.
+They subscribe for a pro rata share of will be the guests of Mr. Heiwit, superintendent of this great hunting preserve of 20,000 acres and which is BATTLESHIP CONNECTICUT.

-BATTLESHIP CONNECTICUT